 During the summer of 2009, Carmen found herself in despair.
 She hadn’t played a piano or written a song in over a year.
 She realized she’d never be fully alive without committing herself to her music.
 From the top shelf of her closet, she took down a shoebox of dusty old cassette tapes filled with piano compositions, vocal melodies and song ideas she’d been recording for years.
 She nurtured the songs to life; and in August 2010, she recorded a humble four-song demo titled, Years.
-Summoning all the courage she could, she started playing open mics and small gigs around San Diego, simulanteously thriving in her last year of law school.
+Summoning all the courage she could, she started playing open mics and small gigs around San Diego, while thriving in her last year of law school.
 She graduated in May 2011 and four months later released her debut full-length album, The Hive.

 The Hive marked the culmination of a decade of songwriting and delivers carefully-crafted, deeply emotive musical compositions.
 The 8-song album is a lyrically courageous exploration of psychological trauma, capturing both the fragility and strength of the human psyche.
-Three years later in December 2014, Carmen completed production on her third musical release, a 5-song EP titled Moments of Mercy, relying solely on words, vocals and piano to confront the complexities of intimacy both with others and with the self.
-Moments of Mercy displayed once again Carmen’s daring willingness to use her musical voice to shine light on some of the most personal aspects of the human experience.
+Three years later in December 2014, Carmen completed production on her third musical release, a 5-song EP titled Moments of Mercy, relying solely on words, vocals and piano to confront the complexities of intimacy both with others and with herself.
+Moments of Mercy displays once again Carmen’s determination and ability to use her musical voice as a medium for turning pain into art, beauty, healing and human connection.

 Carmen lives in the San Francisco Bay Area with her beloved husband and their magical French bulldog Mr. Monk.
 She is currently self-recording new material for a 2018 release.
 She is also a member of the State Bar of California and has a solo law practice called The Catwalk Counsel, providing legal services and general counsel to professionals in fashion and the arts.
 Admission to the New York State Bar is currently pending certification.